This site was originally created by Michele M. Wood, an alumna of Michigan Tech.

 - Relationship between shallow syneruptive volcanic earthquakes and degassing

-- Assistant Professor, Geological and Mining Engineering and Sciences
+- Associate Professor, Geological and Mining Engineering and Sciences

 - Environmental geophysics